claimred/mer-algorithm/specification.md

     *   `Segment`: Basic geometric primitive.

 ### 4.2 Solver
-The `MerSolver` uses explicit recursion with Coordinate Splitting to ensure balanced recursion trees.
+The `MerSolver` uses an **Explicit Stack** with Coordinate Splitting to ensure balanced recursion trees and avoid stack overflow.